Why Seeing Things Differently Doesn’t Mean One Person Is Wrong

 Conversely, it can be deeply frustrating when the other person is in apparent disagreement with us.
 Seeing the situation differently, arguing a different point of view, maintaining they’re correct (which means, surely, that we’re wrong?).

-My wife and I have a new morning routine.
-As we head into third trimester, our son’s kicks are getting more powerful and he loves to play in the early hours.
-So, when the alarm goes, I snuggle in behind Sam and press my bump onto her back so that she can feel him too.
-It’s a beautiful, magical bonding experience – she’s feeling him on the outside of her skin just as I’m feeling him on the inside of mine: both mummies sensing their boy simultaneously.
+In the third trimester of my most recent pregnancy, my wife and I developed a new morning routine.
+Our son’s kicks were getting more powerful and he loved to play in the early hours so when the alarm went, I snuggled in behind Sam and pressed my bump onto her back so that she could feel him too.

 “Onto my back?” she checked.